-The Current test run section shows a tree view for the test you currently have open in Test Controller.
+The Current test run panel shows a tree view for the test you currently have open in Test Controller.
 The nodes under the test represent the metrics for the test, which you can view as tables and charts in the Current test run tab in the center part of the Test Controller window for live monitoring while the test is running.

 To open a test metric, navigate to it in the tree for the current test, then double-click it.
 Optionally, you can right-click your choice, then choose from several options for how you want the table or chart to appear, including opening in a new window.